The Races: 2026

 The best menu in ultra!!!

-There will be 5 feed stations positioned around the route and 1 full aid station/feed station, with bag drop at halfway in Troutbeck.
+There will be 5 feed (food & drink) stations positioned around the route and 1 aid station/feed station, with bag drop at halfway in Troutbeck.

-All feed stations will be fully stocked with water and a huge variety of food.
-Energy drink, energy bars and gels will also be available around the course, but may not be where you need them most.
+All feed stations will be fully stocked with water, cordial, Coke (real Coke), electrolytes and energy drinks.
+A huge variety of food, energy bars salty snacks, and salt.
+Energy gels will also be available around the course, but may not be where you need them most.
 If you are using a particular brand of energy bar, drink or gel, it is your responsibility to ensure you have enough.
-Mountain Fuel products will be available around the course but will be where you find them, and may not be where you need them.
-If your fuelling strategy requires certain products, is your responsibility to carry them.
+Mountain Fuel products will be available around the course but will be where you find them, and may not be where you feel you need them.
+If your fuelling strategy requires certain products, it is your responsibility to carry them.

-The Halfway Aid Station will also have hot food.
+The Halfway Aid Station will also have hot pizza: full fat and wheat pepperoni and vegan GF margarita.

 Food is for competitors only!
 No race number or tracker on your shoulder, no food.